Strongman speaks on not winning a VGMA award yet

 Being asked if his popularity as an artist affected his votes and decision of the awards academy, the ‘Transformer’ hitmaker retorted that, he was popular enough and gets nominated, which proved his recognition as an artist.

-“I am very popular and still get nominations which means I am recognised as an artiste,” he explained.
+“I am very popular and still get nominations which means I am recognized as an artist,” he explained.

 He disclosed his contentment and satisfaction for being regarded as one of the best rappers in the country.

-“For the last two years I have been seeing my name toping rap charts in the country, it’s either I'm named number one or two,” he added.
+“For the last two years I have been seeing my name toping rap charts in the country, it’s either I named number one or two,” he added.

-Strongman is currently promoting his recently released hip-pop EP titled ‘The Tape’ and hinted at the release of an Xmas banger in the coming days.
+Strongman is currently promoting his recently releases hip-pop EP titled ‘The Tape’ and hinted at the release of a Xmas banger in the coming days.

-- Black Sherif is currently the hottest artiste in Ghana – Strongman